The 21st Century Guide to King Crimson – Volume Two – 1981–2003

 The 21st Century Guide to King Crimson – Volume Two – 1981–2003 is a compilation album by the highly influential English progressive rock band King Crimson, containing the best-known songs from the group's 1981–2003 phase.
-No material from the album the construKction of light (2000) was included in this box set.
 It was released in 2005.

 Track listing

 Disc One: In the Studio: 1981–1984

 All songs written by Adrian Belew, Bill Bruford, Robert Fripp, and Tony Levin, except where noted.